Search Menu

 A larger dog takes a bit more time than a smaller one to reach full adult size because those bigger bones need more time to grow.
 “Giant breed puppies grow until they are 12 to 18 months old,” says Dr. Klein.

-Large to giant breed pups usually weigh 70 or more pounds as adults.
-In some cases, very large pups like mastiffs may even reach their fully grown size at 24 months of age.
+Large to giant breed puppies usually weigh 70 or more pounds as adults.
+In some cases, very large breeds like Mastiffs may not even reach their fully grown size until 24 months of age.

 When Do Purebred Puppies Finish Growing?

-If you’ve recently acquired a purebred AKC-registered puppy, then the breeder can let you know how large your pup will get and the approximate growth rate based on their experience with other members of the pup’s family tree.
+If you’ve recently acquired a purebred AKC-registered puppy, then the breeder can let you know approximately how large your puppy will get and the expected growth rate based on their experience with other members of the puppy’s family tree.

 “Purebred dogs are known first and foremost for their predictability: predictability of size, coat, temperament, etc.,” says Dr. Klein.
 “Granted, there will be variances within members of each breed (and each litter), but generally speaking, the breed can certainly help determine final size at adulthood.”